stephane-caron/palimpsest/README.md

 ### Non-features

-* Dictionaries are move-only (deep copies are possible but now shallow copies)
+* Dictionaries are move-only (deep copies are possible, but now shallow copies)
 * Types need to deserialize unambiguously (*e.g.*, positive integers always deserialize to `unsigned`)
 * Array values are mostly limited to Eigen tensors (matrix, quaternion, vector)

-Check out the [alternatives](https://github.com/stephane-caron/palimpsest#see-also) below if any of these design decisions doesn't match your requirements.
+If any of these design decisions doesn't match what you are looking for, you can also check out a list of alternative libraries below.

 ## Installation